 Full Moon Rising Paddle Trip

 These rare trips only happen once a month – in winter only – when moonrise coincides with sunset.
 Paddle out to sea from the harbour, and watch the full moon rise above the bay, as the majestic Hottentots Holland mountains loom in the distance.

-Where & when Simon’s Town Waterfront, Wharf Street.
-One day per month from April to October only.
+When One day per month (from April to October only).